Tenrys/discord-emoji-stealer/README.md

 ## Usage

 You need to have a running Discord client in order for this script to work.
-Tested on Windows 10 x64 only, please create an issue if it is incompatible with your platform.
+Tested on Windows 10 x64 only, with Node version 8.11.3, please create an issue if it is incompatible with your platform and Node version.

 [node.js](https://nodejs.org/en/) and npm (included with node.js) are required to get this going.